Eli Review is designed not only to help you improve your writing but also the feedback you give others.

 For specific details about how to complete review tasks in the app, check out the video and screenshots in Eli’s student user guide.
 The resources there explain how you can complete checklists, offer ratings, add contextual comments (comments that might connect to a highlighted passage in a draft), and add a final comment.

 This tutorial offers strategies for what you should be thinking about while answering questions and adding comments in reviews.
+Example comments are included to help you put it together.

 Instructors design reviews so that the questions help students compare the draft to the criteria for the assignment.
 Questions take two basic forms: checklists and ratings.